MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/devtest/kasan.md

 ## How to enable KASAN on your kernel driver

-1. You must first enable KASAN on the target system in which you intend to load your kernel driver.
-To do so, enter the following command line in an administrator **Command Prompt** window on the target system:
+1. Enter the following command line in an administrator **Command Prompt** window on the target system:

    ```console
    reg add "HKLM\System\CurrentControlSet\Control\Session Manager\Kernel" /v KasanEnabled /t REG_DWORD /d 1
    ```

-   Then, reboot your target system for the change to take effect.
+1. Reboot your target system for the change to take effect.

-2. Recompile your kernel driver with KASAN instrumentation enabled in it.
-To do so, you must pass a new compiler flag to the MSVC compiler.
-This can be achieved using either of the two following methods:
+1. Recompile your kernel driver with KASAN instrumentation enabled by passing a new flag to the MSVC compiler.
+Use either of the following methods:

     - **GUI**: in VisualStudio, navigate to the **Solution Explorer**, right-click on your kernel driver project, and select **Properties**.
-In the property page, navigate to **Configuration Properties** >> **C/C++** >> **General**, and set **Enable Kernel Address Sanitizer** to _Yes_.
+In the property page, navigate to **Configuration Properties** >> **C/C++** >> **General**, and set **Enable Kernel Address Sanitizer** to *Yes*.
 Then rebuild your solution.
-    - **Command Prompt**: add the _/fsanitize=kernel-address_ parameter to your compiler command line.
-Then rebuild your solution.
+    - **Command prompt**: add the */fsanitize=kernel-address* parameter to your compiler command line.
+Then, rebuild your solution.

-3. Finally, load your recompiled kernel driver on your target system, and stress-test it as you usually would.
-KASAN will be operating at runtime and will report illegal memory accesses via **Bug Check 0x1F2: KASAN\_ILLEGAL\_ACCESS**.
+1. Load your recompiled kernel driver on your target system, and stress-test it as you usually would.
+KASAN operates at runtime and reports illegal memory access events via **Bug Check 0x1F2: KASAN_ILLEGAL_ACCESS**.

 ## How to verify that KASAN is enabled on your kernel driver

 The kernel drivers compiled with KASAN have a PE section called "`KASAN`".
-You can verify that KASAN is enabled on your driver by running the following command in a **Developer Command Prompt**:
+Verify that KASAN is enabled on your driver by running the following command in a **Developer Command Prompt**:

 ```console
 dumpbin /ALL YourDriver.sys